Environmental impact assessment

 Why conduct an EIA?

 All activities in Antarctica have the potential to impact on the environment in some way.
-Australia has endorsed the Environmental Principles of the Madrid Protocol which require that 'activities in the Antarctic Treaty area shall be planned and conducted on the basis of information sufficient to allow prior assessments of, and informed judgments about, their possible impacts on the Antarctic environment'.
+Australia has endorsed the Environmental Principles of the Madrid Protocol [PDF] which require that 'activities in the Antarctic Treaty area shall be planned and conducted on the basis of information sufficient to allow prior assessments of, and informed judgments about, their possible impacts on the Antarctic environment'.

-Annex I of the Protocol sets out the agreed approach by Antarctic Treaty Parties to EIA, and this is further elaborated by the Antarctic Treaty Environment Protection (ATEP) Act (1980) and the Australian Government's Antarctic EIA regulations.
+Annex I of the Protocol [PDF] sets out the agreed approach by Antarctic Treaty Parties to EIA, and this is further elaborated by the Antarctic Treaty Environment Protection (ATEP) Act (1980) and the Australian Government's Antarctic EIA regulations.

 All Australian Antarctic activities must also comply with the Environment Protection and Biodiversity Conservation Act (EPBC) Act (1999) which applies to all activities concerning Commonwealth lands and waters, including the AAT, Australia's subantarctic islands and the Southern Ocean.